uNetworking/uWebSockets/README.md

 <img src="https://github.com/uNetworking/uWebSockets/raw/master/misc/2018.png" />

 ### :wrench: Customizable architecture
 µWebSockets builds on <a href="https://github.com/uNetworking/uSockets">µSockets</a>, a foundation library implementing eventing, networking and cryptography in three different layers.
 Every layer has multiple implementations and you control the compiled composition with flags.
+There are currently five event-loop integrations; libuv, ASIO, GCD and raw epoll/kqueue.

 In a nutshell: